cornell-zhang/allo/examples/README.md

 ## Transformer Models
 We propose an analytical framework to predict the performance of FPGA-based spatial accelerators for large language model (LLM) inference.
 Please refer to our [FCCM'24 paper](https://arxiv.org/abs/2312.15159) for more details.

-We provide the Allo implementation of the Transformer kernel library under [nn.py](https://github.com/cornell-zhang/allo/tree/main/allo/library).
-Example usage can be found in [test_nn.py](https://github.com/cornell-zhang/allo/tree/main/tests/test_nn.py).
+Our implementation of the Transformer kernel library using Allo can be found in [nn.py](https://github.com/cornell-zhang/allo/blob/main/allo/library/nn.py).
+Example usage is demonstrated in [test_nn.py](https://github.com/cornell-zhang/allo/blob/main/tests/test_nn.py).

-To facilitate the usage of the HLS library, we also provide a script to quickly generate HLS code for each kernel.
+To facilitate the use of the HLS library, we also provide a script for quickly generating HLS code for each kernel.
 Please install Allo first following the [instruction](https://github.com/cornell-zhang/allo?tab=readme-ov-file#installation).
 Currently, we support the following arguments:

 | Argument | Description |
 | --- | --- |